jbfiche/Python_basic_instrumentation/README.md

 - cd to the folder containing the Python wrapper (for this computer it is located [here](python/Python Program/Thorlabs camera DCC1545/Doc/Scientific_Camera_Interfaces_Linux-1.3/Python_SDK)
 - run `python -m pip install thorlabs_tsi_camera_python_sdk_package.zip`

-Installation went well though in the end it was impossible to detect any camera on the computer... apparently this model of camera is not [supported](python/Python Program/Thorlabs camera DCC1545/Doc/Scientific_Camera_Interfaces_Linux-1.3/Python_SDK/docs/Python README.txt).
+Installation went well though in the end it was impossible to detect any camera on the computer... apparently this model of camera is not supported.

 ## PyuEye and drivers

-Since our DCC-1545 camera was not detected using the Thorlab sdk, another methods was described in the [manual](python/Python Program/Thorlabs camera DCC1545/Doc/DCU223C-Manual.pdf), p.61.
+Since our DCC-1545 camera was not detected using the Thorlab sdk, another methods was described in the (python/Python Program/Thorlabs camera DCC1545/Doc/DCU223C-Manual.pdf), p.61.
 Following the link indicated for Linux, it is possible to download the Linux drivers for the camera (see [here](python/Python Program/Thorlabs camera DCC1545/Doc/uEye_Linux_382_64Bit/uEye_Linux_382_64Bit/) for the drivers).

 Following the readme file, install the **uEye SDK for Linux**.
 In order to check if the installation worked :